MatthijsBrem/wheelchair-design-platform/README.md

     bool bump = false;     //Used to pass if there was a "bump" in volume In the void setup the reading is set

-    void setup() {    //Like it's named, this gets ran before any other function.
+    void setup() {

-    Serial.begin(9600); //Sets data rate for serial data transmission.

     strand.begin(); //Initialize the LED strand object.
     strand.show();  //Show a blank strand, just to get the LED's ready for use.
     }

 The void loop section is where the code gets more interesting.
-Initially the volume of the music is red.
+Initially the volume of the music is read.

     volume = analogRead(AUDIO_PIN);       //Record the volume level from the sound detector avgVol = (avgVol + volume) / 2.0;     //Take our "average" of volumes.